Introduction

 - Chasing Draws: When you suspect a fish is on a draw, adjust your bet sizing to make their drawing odds unfavourable.
 They often call regardless, which means you profit from their mistakes.

-- Overvaluing Hands: Recognize when a fish overvalues hands, such as a top pair or weak two-pair.
+- Overvaluing Hands: Recognise when a fish overvalues hands, such as a top pair or weak two-pair.
 You can make larger bets or even overbet the pot, as they are likely to call with these holdings.

 Bankroll Management and Psychology